On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: Model, results and discussions

-Consider a weakly interacting gas of dipolar excitons in a TMTC heterostructures in the framework of the Bogoliubov approximation.
+Consider a weakly interacting gas of IXs in a TMTC heterostructure in the framework of the Bogoliubov approximation.
 The chemical potential of the interacting dilute Bose gas is given by $\mu =gn$ \cite{Abrikosov,Lifshitz,Pitaevsky2016} and following the standard text book procedure \cite{Pitaevsky2016}, one obtains

 where $E_{0}$ is the ground state energy \cite{Pitaevsky2016}, $ b_{p}^{\dagger }$ and $b_{p}$ are the new set of creation and annihilation Bose operators for the quasiparticles that follow the same Bose commutation relations $b_{\mathbf{p}}b_{\mathbf{p}^{^{\prime }}}^{\dagger }-$ $b_{ \mathbf{p}^{^{\prime }}}^{\dagger }b_{\mathbf{p}}=\delta _{\mathbf{pp} ^{^{\prime }}}$ obeyed by the original particle operators $a_{\mathbf{p} }^{\dagger }$ and $a_{\mathbf{p}},$ and